oxygenium-network/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/package.md

 The `CurrentWireVersion` and `CurrentDiscoveryVersion` constants are defined as `WireVersion` and `DiscoveryVersion`, respectively.
 These are used to specify the current version of the Alephium wire protocol and discovery protocol.

 Overall, this code provides a convenient way to reference these types and constants throughout the Alephium project.
-For example, other parts of the project can import `org.alephium.protocol._` to use these types and constants without having to fully qualify them.
+For example, other parts of the project can import `org.oxygenium.protocol._` to use these types and constants without having to fully qualify them.

 Example usage:
 ```
-import org.alephium.protocol._
+import org.oxygenium.protocol._

 val hash = Hash.hash(data)
 val publicKey = PublicKey.fromBytes(bytes)